mendelgusmao/PHP-HaavokIPC/README.md

 The execution is syncronous, following this order:

 * At front end: Build the calls
-* At front end: Serialize and export the serialized data to driver
+* At front end: Serialize and export the serialized data to persistence
 * At front end: Execute the back end
 * At back end: Import serialized data and unserialize it
 * At back end: Process the calls queue, invoking the calls
-* At back end: Serialize and export the serialized data to driver
+* At back end: Serialize and export the serialized data to persistence
 * At front end: Import serialized data, unserialize it
 * At front end: Grab the results from every call and execute the respective callbacks, if any